 Nuts & seeds

-Very important: All information in this article is intended for healthy adults with a balanced diet.
+Important: all info in this article applies to healthy adults with a balanced diet.

 Vegetarian diet in sports

-Our tip: Protein products are, in a way, also considered supplements in a vegetarian diet.
-For example, plant-based protein powders can help with protein intake!
+Our tip: protein products can also count as supplements in a vegetarian diet.
+For example, plant-based protein powders are a convenient protein source.

 %-product_content-%